 As the VDOE works to consider alternative options to accomplish the important work of these committees, complete applications (which include a reference and division-level approval) for the 2020 SOL Item and Test Review Committees will remain active in the Assessment Committee Application Processing System (ACAPS).
 In the event the committees are convened at a later date, complete applications will be considered and accepted applicants would be notified of the revised committee meeting dates and given the option to consider their availability and interest at that time.

 If you have questions, please contact the student assessment staff at Student_Assessment@doe.virginia.gov or call (804) 225-2102.

 Virginia teachers, school administrators and content specialists participate in the development of SOL assessments by serving on committees that review test items and forms to ensure that they measure student knowledge accurately and fairly.
 VDOE encourages educators to participate in this process.

-Play Video (MP4) - an overview of the item and test review process, along with reflections from Virginia educators who have participated in this process
+This video provides an overview of the item and test review process, along with reflections from Virginia educators who have participated in this process.

 Applicants apply through a web-based Assessment Committee Application Processing System (ACAPS)